Writer Padmabhushan

 Writer Padmabhushan is a 2023 Indian Telugu-language comedy drama film directed by debutant Shanmukha Prasanth.
 The film features Suhas in the titular role, along with Tina Shilparaj, Rohini and Ashish Vidyarthi.
-The film was released on 3 February 2023 to positive reviews from critics.
+The film was released on 3 February 2023 to positive reviews from critics, and it became a commercial success.

 Plot

 Set in Vijayawada, the film revolves around Padmabhushan.
 Padmabhushan, the only child to his parents is an aspiring writer who publishes his first book with hopes of becoming a famous writer.
 The twists that follow in his life, how he overcomes all the challenges that come along his way and wins the hand of his love Sarika forms the rest of the story.